Rules Training and Certification

 On Course Requirements

-Work four (4) days at a FSGA administered Championship or qualifying event after completing the educational requirements.
+Work four (4) days at an FSGA administered Championship or qualifying event upon completion of the educational requirements.

 - Work four (4) days at an FSGA administered Championship or qualifying event per calendar year; AND

-- During each four (4) year period, attend a FSGA Level Two Officiating Techniques & Common Rules Workshop OR a FSGA Level Three Advanced Rules Workshop; AND
+- During each four (4) year period, attend a FSGA Level II; AND

-Volunteer Tournament Chairmen that have demonstrated the ability to fully administer and conduct qualifying events on behalf of the Florida State Golf Association and the USGA.
-Their duties include course set-up, developing Local Rules, and coordinating with volunteers and club officials as well as the responsibility of suspending and resuming play due to inclement weather.
-Tournament Chairmen are invited to serve after several seasons of proven volunteer service.
+Tournament Chairmen (TC's) are amazingly competent officials that have demonstrated the ability to fully administer and conduct qualifying events on behalf of the Florida State Golf Association and the USGA.
+Their duties include course set-up, developing Local Rules, coordinating with club officials, leading volunteers, and fully conducting the event.
+Each tournament has a Tournament Chairman, whether they be a staff member or volunteer, and in every case, the TC has complete responsibility for ensuring an exceptional and equitable competition is conducted.
+Volunteer officials are invited to become Tournament Chairmen after several seasons of proven volunteer service.

 Click here to view all Volunteer Tournament Chairmen

-The FSGA will reimburse the cost of the PGA/USGA Registration Fee for any Tournament Chairman, Rules Official or Senior Rules Official once every two years.There is no score requirement; only that a copy of the exam results be submitted to the FSGA to verify completion of the examination.
-The FSGA Volunteer must be a Tournament Chairman at the time the examination is completed.
+The FSGA will reimburse the cost of the PGA/USGA Rules of Golf Workshop (virtual or in-person) fee for any Tournament Chairman, Rules Official or Senior Rules Official once every three years (every three testing seasons).There is no score requirement; however, the test must be taken and a copy of the exam results be submitted to the FSGA.
+The FSGA Volunteer must be a Tournament Chairman, Rules Official or Senior Rules Official at the time the exam is completed.

-If you have any questions or would like to receive any additional information about becoming an FSGA Committee Member, please feel free to contact Tracy Dachisen at the FSGA at (813) 868-5816.
+If you have any questions or would like to receive any additional information about becoming an FSGA Tournament Volunteer, please feel free to contact Tracy Dachisen at the FSGA at (813) 868-5816 or email@example.com.